turingschool/front-end-curriculum/lessons/module-2/whiteboarding-and-pseudocoding.md

 #### Turn and Code:

-In pairs, pull up a JSFun prototype problem that neither of you have solved.
+In pairs, pull up and fork [this codepen](https://codepen.io/plovett/pen/NeXzQe?editors=1010).
+You should be completing both phases for each individual test.
+Be sure that you are actively switching between being the driver and the navigator.

 >Phase I => (Understand and Plan) Break out the way that you would solve this problem in pseudocode.
 Remember, psuedocode is _not_ code... but a way to work through the logic of the problem without worrying about syntax.